omooladev/Mini-Website-Projects/search-filter/README.md

 # Search Filter

-This webpage was created to pratice the filter functionality in Javascript and updating the browser DOM
+This webpage was designed for practicing the filter functionality in JavaScript and dynamically updating the browser's Document Object Model (DOM).

 [View the website here](https://mini-website-projects.netlify.app/search-filter)